-The University of Utah Institutional Biosafety Committee (IBC) reviews registrations for work with, possession of, use of, and transfer of acute biological toxins (mammalian LD50 <100 $\mu$ g/kg body weight) or toxins that fall under the Federal Select Agent Guidelines, as well as the organisms, both natural and recombinant, which produce these toxins
+The University of Utah Institutional Biosafety Committee (IBC) reviews registrations for work with, possession of, use of, and transfer of acute biological toxins (mammalian LD50 <100 μ g/kg body weight) or toxins that fall under the Federal Select Agent Guidelines, as well as the organisms, both natural and recombinant, which produce these toxins

 The following is a list of toxins that are required to be registered with the IBC.
-However, the list is not comprehensive and principal investigators can confirm that toxins they propose to work with do not require IBC registration (LD50 >100 $\mu$ g/kg body weight and not on Select Agent list) by contacting the Biosafety Office (biosafety@oehs.utah.edu or 801-581-6590).
+However, the list is not comprehensive and principal investigators can confirm that toxins they propose to work with do not require IBC registration (LD50 >100 μ g/kg body weight and not on Select Agent list) by contacting the Biosafety Office (biosafety@oehs.utah.edu or 801-581-6590).

 - Abrin

 - Aflatoxin

 - Bacillus anthracis edema factor

 - Bacillus anthracis lethal toxin

 - Botulinum neurotoxins

 - Brevetoxin

 - Cholera toxin

 - Clostridium difficile toxin

 - Clostridium perfringens toxins

 - Conotoxins

 - Dendrotoxin (DTX)

 - Diacetoxyscirpenol (DAS)

 - Diphtheria toxin

 - Domoic acid

 - Pertussis toxin

 - Pfeisteria spp. toxin(s)

 - Ricin

 - Saxitoxin

 - Shiga-like ribosome inactivating proteins

 - Shigatoxin

 - Staphylococcal enterotoxins

 - T-2 toxin

 - Tetanus toxin

-- Tetrodotoxin (TTX)
+Tetrodotoxin (TTX)

-Guidelines for working with biological toxins can be found in Appendix I of the Biosafety in Microbiological and Biomedical Laboratories
+Guidelines for working with biological toxins can be found in Appendix I of the Biosafety in Microbiological and Biomedical Laboratories.

-(http://www.cdc.gov/biosafety/publications/bmbl5/index.htm).
 Routine operations with dilute toxin solutions are conducted using Biosafety Level 2 (BSL-2) practices: see below).